marekbobrowski/skirmish-online/README.md

 ### Create new type of message that can be sent between clients and server

 In `protocol/domain` package create a new schema class (it defines components of message - for example, for message that tells about new position of the player, define x, y, z as 64 bit floats).
 Then in `protocol/messages` create a new message class and assign it the schema that you defined before.
 Also assing your message a unique ID and message type (for messages sent from client to server it's usually a `MessageType.request`).
+Remember to import the created message class in package's `__init__.py` so it will be automatically registered in the message bank.

 ### Sending new type of message from client to server

 In order to send some new kind of information to the server, you need to create a new class inside `client/net/message_sender/senders` package and inherit from `BaseSender`.
 Specify the managed Event in the `MANAGED_EVENT` class field and the Message type thats's going to be sent in `MESSAGE_CLS` class field (look at the existing examples in the `senders` package).
 Then "somewhere in the client" call specified event with proper arguments and data should be sent to the server.
+Remember to import the created sender class in package's `__init__.py` so it will be automatically registered in the sender bank.

 ### Handling new type of message sent by the server

-Yet to be written about.
+In order to handle some new kind of information from the server, you need to create a new class inside `client/net/message_handler/handler` package and inherit from `MessageHandler`.
+Specify the handler message type in the `handled_message` class field so it automitcally reacts to that kind of message.
+Override the abstract `handle_message` method in which you have to simply handle the message.
+Usually you will want to instantly fire an event with `core.instance.messenger.send(<event class>, sentArgs=[some, event, arguments])`, so that classes from `client/local` can take care of it.
+Remember to import the created handler class in package's `__init__.py` so it will be automatically registered in the handlers bank.

 ## Server Development Manual